Super Scope: Design

 The Super Scope is a bazooka-shaped device, just under 2 ft long.
-Unlike its predecessor, the NES Zapper, the Super Scope does not use a wired connection to the system and instead requires six AA batteries for power.
+Unlike its predecessor for the Nintendo Entertainment System, the Zapper, the Super Scope does not use a wired connection to the system and instead requires six AA batteries for power.
 Located about midway on top of the barrel are the "Fire" button, the "Pause" button, and the device's power switch, which can also be used to activate turbo fire.
 In the middle on either side are two clips for attaching the sight.
 At the far end of the gun, on the bottom, is a 6 in grip with another button labeled "Cursor"; holding this button and pressing "Fire" twice will reset any game to the title screen.

 On the end is the infrared receiver lens, approximately 1 in in diameter, which picks up the light from a TV.
 The sight mount is shaped like a wide, very shallow "U", about five inches long.
 The end that faces toward the shoulder mount end of the Super Scope has a round open cylinder holder, where the eyepiece goes.
 The other end has a short, narrow tube, which forms the sight when one looks through the eyepiece that is in-line across from it.
 The end of the eyepiece is very simple: it is a cylinder with the diameter of a quarter, with a removable rubber piece through which the shooter looks.
 The sight is designed so that the aim will be correct at a distance of 3 m.
+The sight can be positioned on the left or right side of the barrel to accommodate left or right handed play.

 The Super Scope comes packaged with a small infrared receiver module, 2.5 × 2.5 × 1 in in size, with a standard Super NES controller cord attached.
 On the front is an oval-shaped black area, receding back from the two sides to an infrared transmitter about the size of a dime.
 The receiver must be placed above the screen and connected to the system's second controller port for play.